How to Spot Predatory CAM Language Before You Sign

 Before executing any commercial lease with a CAM provision, verify:

-- Does the CAM definition include a comprehensive exclusion list?
+- Does the CAM definition include a detailed exclusion list?
 (If not, negotiate one before signing)

 - Is the management fee capped at a defined rate?
 (If the cap is above 5% or undefined, negotiate)